holochain/holochain-rust/doc/holochain_101/src/dpki.md

 ## Technical Details

 ### Keystore
 For each Holochain DNA instance, the Conductor maintains a Keystore, which holds "secrets" (seeds and keys) needed for cryptographic signing and encrypting.
 Each of the secrets in the Keystore is associated with a string which is a handle needed when using that secret for some cryptographic operation.
 Our cryptographic implementation is based on libsodium, and the seeds use their notions of context and index for key derivation paths.
-This implementation allows DNA developers to securely call cryptographic functions from wasm which will be executed in the conductor's secure memory space when actually doing the cryptographic processing.
+This implementation allows DNA developers to securely call cryptographic functions from WASM which will be executed in the conductor's secure memory space when actually doing the cryptographic processing.

-Decrypting a secret from the keystore invokes a pasphrase manager service, which is used to collect the passphrase from some end-user.
+Decrypting a secret from the keystore invokes a passphrase manager service, which is used to collect the passphrase from some end-user.

 ### Flows
+TODO

 #### Bootstrap
+TODO: flesh out

 1. Agent context generates initial keystore contents and config file with dpki section
 2. If dpki section exists, conductor calls `is_initialized` on the named dpki instance, and if not, calls `init()` with the given parameters.